 Based on the story "Mob Rule" by Norman Krasna.
 Joe Wilson and Katherine Grant are in love, but he doesn't have enough money for them to get married.
 So Katherine moves across the country to make money.
+But things go disastrously wrong for Joe when he stops in a small town and is mistaken for a wanted kidnapper.
 Through the course of the movie, Fritz Lang shows us how a decent and once civilized man can become a ruthless and bitter man.Written by

 Andre'a M. Thompson <email@example.com>

 This was Fritz Lang's first film in Hollywood and he wasn't accustomed to labor laws that require meal breaks.
 Shortly after filming began, Lang ate a quick lunch between set-ups and resumed filming.
 Some of the crew members wondering about their lunch break asked Spencer Tracy, who in turn pointed out to Lang that it was "1:30 pm and the crew had yet to take their break".
 Lang replied that it was his set and that "I will call lunch when I think it should be called".
 Tracy then smeared his make-up with his hand, knowing that it would take at least 90 minutes to fix it, yelled "Lunch!" and promptly walked off the set with the crew.
 See more »

 During a montage that shows the passing of several days, Sylvia Sidney is wearing the same dress the entire time.
 See more »